snow2ocean/Snowflake-AI-Auto-Generate-Table-Column-Descriptions/README.md

 All SQL scripts are referenced in the quickstart guide:

-1.Snowflake_Setup.sql - Create role, database, warehouse, procedures 2.verify_descriptions.sql - Verify data ingestion and check record counts
+1.Snowflake_Setup.sql - Create role, database, warehouse, procedures 2.verify_descriptions.sql - Verify table and Column Descriptions